 If I had to choose one vegetable to overwinter it would be parsnips.
 Left without protection, this amazing nutty and sweet root vegetable tastes amazing in the springtime.
 Parsnips can be an acquired taste but they taste better after many frosts have made them sweeter.
 They take a long time to grow compared to the overwintering greens, at least 100 days to maturity before you can leave them in the ground to overwinter, but they’re worth it.
 If you mulched them with leaves and protected them with a tarp or row cover you could harvest them all winter long so long as the ground isn’t frozen.
 We left them in the ground with no protection and dug them out as soon as the ground thawed.
 Our ground sometimes thaws out in the winter and then freezes again which means we can often harvest parsnips during those winter months.

-Arugula is another fast growing leafy green that loves cooler weather, and ranks with spinach and mache for overwintering potential.
+Arugula is another fast growing leafy green that loves the cooler weather, and ranks with spinach and mache for overwintering potential.
 Grow lots of it in the fall and you’ll have tasty arugula that isn’t as spicy as the ones grown during warmer springs.
-Ours has self sowed before and sprouted at 2C/35.6F although it didn’t continue to grow until a month later once it became warmer.
+Ours has self-sowed before and sprouted at 2C/35.6F although it didn’t continue to grow until a month later once it became warmer.

 I’ve overwintered kale in two ways: with the larger plants sprouting leaves from a main stem (pictured above), and the low to the ground baby greens sown in the fall (pictured below).
 The taller plants won’t always overwinter as well being more exposed to the harsh elements of winter.
 In general snow protection helps and the more low to the ground the kale is, the better protection it has.
 Most of our fully-grown kale doesn’t end up sprouting in the spring because they’re appealing to deer and tend to be damaged for spring greens.

-Winter Density lettuce (pictured above) overwintered and as you can see is much larger the the direct sown winter density lettuce for comparison.
+Winter Density lettuce (pictured above) overwinters great.
+As you can see is much larger the the direct sown winter density lettuce for comparison.
 I left it without protection however I it doesn’t overwinter every season, it’s been weather and snow pending for us.